-PORT15 PORT Module
+PORT Module PORT15

-In-system debugging causes the PMALOCKED bit to be always set

-The port mapping controller registers cannot be modified when single-stepping or halting at break points between a valid password write to the PMAPWD register and the expected lock of the port mapping (PMAP) registers.
+Function In-system debugging causes the PMALOCKED bit to be always set at break points between a valid password write to the PMAPWD register and the expected lock of the port mapping (PMAP) registers.
 This causes the PMAPLOCKED bit to remain set and not clear as expected.